Nature and mental health

 Spending time in green space or bringing nature into your everyday life can benefit both your mental and physical wellbeing.
 For example, doing things like growing food or flowers, exercising outdoors or being around animals can have lots of positive effects.
 It can:

-We all have different experiences of nature, and different reasons for wanting to connect with it more – or feeling unsure about whether to try.
+We all have different experiences of nature, and different reasons for wanting to connect with it more.
 You might find you get something completely different from one activity compared to someone else.

 Watch Jill talk about how she has boosted her physical wellbeing and learnt new skills by volunteering at a TCV Green Gym in Regent's Park: